w3c/wai-InvolveUsersAll/index.md

 disabilities.
 (You could say that involving users with disabilities in your development project gives you **improved usability** for free.)

-This benefits not only users, but also stakeholders; for example, when websites get [increased use](http://www.w3.org/WAI/bcase/fin.html#increase-use) and other [business benefits](http://www.w3.org/WAI/bcase/) from increased
+This benefits not only users, but also stakeholders.
+For example, when websites get [increased use](http://www.w3.org/WAI/bcase/fin.html#increase-use) and other [business benefits](http://www.w3.org/WAI/bcase/) from increased